whitneyburton/portfolios/students/1610-back/david-knott/template.markdown

 (feedback from me)

 ### Being a Community Member
-Drew
+Phylis
+Aprciated me helping her
 (feedback to me)

 ### Playing a Part
-I supported the larg
+I supported the larger Turing community by...
 (ways you supported the larger Turing community)

 ------------------